-An angiogram, also called an arteriogram, is an invasive diagnostic test that uses x-rays to take pictures of your blood vessels.
+An angiogram is an invasive diagnostic test that uses x-rays to take pictures of your blood vessels.
 A long flexible catheter is inserted through the blood stream to deliver dye (contrast agent) into the arteries making them visible on the x-ray.
 This test can help diagnose a stroke, aneurysm, arteriovenous malformation, tumor, clots, and arterial stenosis.

 A brain biopsy is a procedure to remove a sample of abnormal tissue for examination under a microscope.
 The tissue cells taken during the biopsy can show what kind of brain lesion (abscess, tumor) is present and whether it is benign (not cancerous) or cancerous (malignant).
 Knowing the specific cell type helps doctors recommend a treatment plan.

-A CT (computed tomography) scan is a noninvasive diagnostic test that uses x-rays and a computer to create images of the body.
+A computed tomography (CT) scan is a noninvasive diagnostic test that uses x-rays and a computer to create images of the body.
 It allows your doctor to view your spine or brain in slices, as if it were sliced layer-by-layer and a picture taken of each slice.
 This test can help diagnose tumors, hemorrhages, head injuries, and bone abnormalities.

 Discogram is an invasive diagnostic test that uses x-rays to examine the intervertebral discs of your spine.
 A special dye is injected into the injured disc or series of discs.
 The dye makes the disc visible on a fluoroscope monitor and x-ray film.
 Discograms are used to locate precisely which discs are damaged and are causing back pain.